syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Localization.md

   // In PCL project of MainPage.xaml.cs file if (Device.RuntimePlatform == Device.iOS || Device.RuntimePlatform == Device.Android)
             {
-                var v = new CultureInfo("fr");
+                var v = new CultureInfo("fr-Fr");
                 DependencyService.Get<ILocalize>().SetLocale(v);
             }

   // In UWP project project of MainPage.xaml.cs file
-        CultureInfo.CurrentUICulture = new CultureInfo("fr");
+        CultureInfo.CurrentUICulture = new CultureInfo("fr-Fr");

 {% endhighlight %}
 {% endtabs %}

 ## Implement the interface

-To get the localized text from added `resex` file needs to implement the interface from PCL to Android and IOS renderer project like below code example.
+To get the localized text from added `resx` file needs to implement the interface from PCL to Android and IOS renderer project like below code example.

 {% tabs %}
 {% highlight c# %}